ericyoondotcom/RoboticsSimulator/README.md

-# VEXSimulator
+# Robot Simulator
-A driving simulator for VEX Tower Takeover.
+A driving simulator for the VEX Robotics Tower Takeover competition.

 ## Simple Installation
 1. Make sure you have Android Studio downloaded (including the `adb` CLI tool).